-At different times and in various ways, the seasons of my life have brought me to my knees and have lifted my heart in exuberant joy.
+There have been seasons in my life that have brought me to my knees begging God for strength and courage just to survive them and then there have been seasons that have lifted my heart in exuberant joy.
 I have been refined, molded, edified, transformed, broken and rebuilt – throughout the seasons of my life.
 I have experienced great loss and tremendous gain.
 I have cried tears of deep pain and tears of deep joy.
 I have lived through devastating circumstances and have come out stronger and with a richer faith life.
 I have survived what some might think is the unthinkable, but through it discovered an inner strength that could only come from God.

 Throughout every season, Our Lord has been my travel guide extraordinaire, knowing full well the terrain and having the best travel plan for me – accommodating for all my strengths and weaknesses, on my journey.